zero0mum/cartoon_crawler/README_en.md

 2. The web page can adjust the width of the cartoon
 3. Scroll down and read
-4. Local comics can be read and downloaded from local websites Software architecture
+4. Local comics can be read and downloaded from local websites
-Software Architecture Description
+5. Each chapter of the downloaded comics can be packaged into a zip zip package through the comic packaging tool, which is convenient for use in local comic functions of Comics ++, Buka Comics, Tachiyomi and other software.
-5. Through the cartoon packaging tool, each chapter of the downloaded cartoon can be packed into a zip compression package, which is convenient to use in the local cartoon function of (布卡漫画app)Buka comics.
+6. The web page can automatically record the progress of comics reading (stored through the browser localStorage)

 #### Software Architecture